sxjczzl/Homebrew-brew/docs/Manpage.md

     Read more at <https://docs.brew.sh/Analytics.html>.

   * `analytics` (`on`|`off`):
-    Turn on/off Homebrew's analytics.
+    Turn on/off Homebrew’s analytics.

   * `analytics` `regenerate-uuid`:
-    Regenerate UUID used in Homebrew's analytics.
+    Regenerate UUID used in Homebrew’s analytics.

   * `cat` `formula`:
     Display the source to `formula`.